Sirindhorn: Later life

 In December 2012, Sirindhorn was briefly hospitalised to remove calcium deposits.

 More popular among the Thai public than her brother, then-Crown Prince Vajiralongkorn, Sirindhorn was long rumoured to be a potential successor to the Thai throne.
 Upon Bhumibol's death in 2016, the crown passed to Vajiralongkorn, now King Rama X. In 2019, she was bestowed the highest of royal ranks by appointment, Krom Somdej Phra, by King Vajiralongkorn.
 She also received a first-class King Rama X Royal Cypher Medal.

 In January 2021, Sirindhorn was hospitalized after breaking both her ankles.
-Thai media reported that she fell during a walk; however, Western sources alleged that her ankles were broken by Vajiralongkorn after an argument.